CodeSeoul/event_member_management_planning/data_model.md

 ## Event
 An event entity represents a community event.

 An event can have a title (TODO: determine maximum length).
 It can also have a detailed description.
 An event starts at a specific date and time, and it lasts for some duration.
 An event can optionally have an image.

+An event has an [Event State](#event-state), indicating the current status of the event.

+An event can belong to zero or more [Event Schedule](#event-schedule)s.
+If an event has an event schedule, it should be posted according to the event schedule configuration.

 An event can be online or offline.
 If offline, it should include a [Venue](#venue).
 If online, it should include a link to the online attendance platform.

 An event can optionally belong to a [Series](#series).

+An event can have zero or many [Event Tags](#event-tag).

 [Members](#member) can [RSVP](#rsvp) to an event.
 A member cannot have more than 1 RSVP for an event.

+[Members](#member) can vote on proposed events via an [Event Vote](#event-vote).
+An event can have zero or more event votes.

+## Event Tag
+An event tag entity represents a tag for connecting related [Events](#event).
+An event tag just has a name (TODO: max length).

+An event tag can belong to many events.

+## Event State
+An event state entity represents the status of an [Event](#event).
+It indicates if the event is proposed by a user, in draft by an admin, posted, or in the past.

+## Event Schedule
+An event schedule entity represents a repeating schedule that an [Event](#event) follows.

+The event schedule should support day of week and Nth day of month configurations (e.g. first Friday of the month).
+Quarterly and annually are infrequent enough that organizers should handle them manually.
+Events requiring more complicated repetition than this can use a combination of multiple event schedules.

+An event schedule should also include a posting schedule: how far in advance an event should be posted.
+Note that when cross-posting to SNS, services like Meetup support ongoing schedules, so this should be accounted for.

+## Event Vote
+An event vote entity represents a [Member](#member)'s support for a user-submitted proposed [Event](#event).
+It only needs to track the member, event, and timestamp of the vote.

 ## Series
 A series entity represents a collection of related and/or sequential [Events](#event).
 A series also has a name (TODO: max length).
 For now, that's all.